What is Patient Access API?

 - What security measures are in place for protecting your privacy

-- Whether the app shares or sells information
+- Whether the app shares or sells information, such as for advertising or research

 - If the app allows you to limit disclosure of your data